 “Our economy can’t afford that right now,” Obama said.

-Following his news conference, Obama met with a dozen corporate executives, including Honeywell International Inc. (HON) Chief Executive Officer David Cote, American Express Co.
-(AXP) CEO Kenneth Chenault, Ford Motor Co.
-(F) CEO Alan Mulally and General Electric Co.
-(GE) CEO Jeffrey Immelt.
+Following his news conference, Obama met with a dozen corporate executives, including Honeywell International Inc. (HON:US) Chief Executive Officer David Cote, American Express Co.
+(AXP:US) CEO Kenneth Chenault, Ford Motor Co.
+(F:US) CEO Alan Mulally and General Electric Co.
+(GE:US) CEO Jeffrey Immelt.

 Cote said most of the executives “came away encouraged” that the president understands that a deal must be struck or the recovery will be at risk.
 A revamp of the tax code and entitlement programs should be part of a wider deal, he said.